RomainJolidon/vorp_inventory/README.md

 # Inventory System for VORP Core (made in Lua)
-> :warning: This is Work In Progress !
-Some functionnalities are not implemented yet
+> :warning: This is in test phase.
+If you find some bug, Contact the vorp team on Discord

 ## Requirements
 - [VORP Core](https://github.com/VORPCORE/VORP-Core/releases)